 - Do not glue the side of the box where the USB cables come out (it is the side with Hammes Hacks on it).
 This will allow you to get into the electronics later.
 Additionally, it is often helpful to hold the box together with rubbber bands while it is drying.

-Once you are done soldering, it is time to upload code.
+Once you are done soldering, it is time to upload the test code.
+Play with the delays to check each LED.

 Before uploading the word clock code, it is best to upload the test code.
 This code will make one pin high and another low so that only 1 LED will light up either red, green or blue at a given time.
 Most likely, even though we optically checked for shorts, there will still be one on the board.
 To repair them do the following: